crowdbotics-apps/test-deploy-0211-de-19317/backend/modules/social-auth/README.md

 - Client id: Your `Client ID` (`client_id`) from Google's credentials configuration
 - Secret Key: The `Client Secret` (`client_secret`) Google's credentials configuration
 - Sites: your website url, just move it to the right panel.

+## Configuring Apple
+Similarly to Facebook, Apple login should ideally be configured in the Google account that is going to manage everything related to this project (usually, the project owner).
+But for development purposes, it can temporarily be configured by anyone.

+TODO